Quality inspections at Technomix.

 Which characteristics are inspected?

-• Scratches, scoring or pressure marks
+• Scratches, scuffs, or indentations

-• Machining marks or grinding burn indications
+• Machining marks or signs of grinding burn

-• Damage or material breakouts
+• Damage or material spalling

 • Irregularities in coatings or surface structures

-Surface inspection can include different methodological approaches:
+Surface inspection can involve various methodological approaches:

-Typical use cases for surface inspection
+Typical applications of surface inspection

 Surface inspection is used in particular:

-• During incoming goods inspection
+• In incoming goods inspection

 • During series production